luyadev/luya.io/docs/guide/admin/api.md

 ];
 ```

-In order to make your API listen to differnt method types you can use <class name="luya\admin\Module" prop="apiRules" />:
+In order to make your API listen to different method types you can use <class name="luya\admin\Module" prop="apiRules" />:

 ```php
 public $apiRules = [